BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
 The integration is still in alpha or beta development, not necessarily ready for full release.
 But the changes seem stable enough to push to origin here.
-The integration requires one more midi loopback port between Live's "C4 remote script" midi out and this patch's "C4 Midi In" port.
+The integration requires one more midi loopback port (on top of the two required for standalone sequencer operation) between Live's "C4 remote script" midi out and this patch's "C4 Midi In" port.
 Connections should flow like this
 </p>

     C4o--->>---iLiveo--->L1>---iMaxo--->>---iC4     // Remote script and Sequencer patch Control comms ports